Understanding Tuition, Cost, and Value

 Semester at Sea is a unique and valuable educational experience that results in tangible personal and professional benefits.
-The opportunity to see the world aboard a state-of-the-art floating university affiliated with the prestigious University of Virginia (U.Va.) is a truly remarkable opportunity.
+The opportunity to see the world aboard a state-of-the-art floating university affiliated with Colorado State University, is a truly remarkable opportunity.
 However, the costs associated with administering a first-rate global study abroad program are substantial, and they directly impact SAS tuition and fees.

 More and more, the costs of study abroad programs are rising and many question how program rates are determined.
 We offer the following to help you understand SAS tuition and fees, the resources we depend on to operate, our special nature as a non-profit, our growing financial aid initiative, and the value of our program compared to other study abroad options.